afrinic-dbwg/document-qa/README.md

            --interactive  # yes, that's another interactive, not a typo
 ```

+See the included `Makefile` in the repository root for a simple example of this usage.

 ## License

 All contents, including user contributions are licensed under the